ithirzty/bah-website/pages/doc/libs/iostream.md

 ### fileStream (struct)
 A wrapper that makes file manipulation easier.
-*Note: after openning a file, you will need to close it.*
+&ast;Note: after openning a file, you will need to close it.&ast;
 __Its methods are:__
 - <code>**isValid**() int </code> Checks if the current opened file is valid or not.
 - <code>**open**(path cpstring, mode cpstring) </code> Opens a file by its name.